 Do you already know what model shoe you love?
 Keep an eye out for sales, and buy in bulk.
 Many brick-and-mortar stores, as well as online retailers, will offer deeply discounted sales throughout the year…typically around the “big” holidays.
-Keep your eyes open for Black Friday, New Years, and back-to-school sales, three times of the year when shoes are often majorly discounted.
-Take advantage of the sale when it pops up, and stock up on more than one pair of your favorite shoes.
+Keep your eyes open for Black Friday, New Years, and back-to-school sales.
+These are three times of the year when shoes are often majorly discounted.
+Take advantage of the sale when it pops up!
+Stock up on more than one pair of your favorite shoes, if you can.

 The average running shoe has a lifespan of around 300-500 miles, give or take, depending on a number of factors such as body weight, how heavy your foot strike is, gait and landing pattern (will you wear down the shoe unevenly).
 But what many people tend to forget is those miles add up when you are using your shoes for other things as well.
 Every Zumba class, every trip to the grocery store, those steps all count towards mileage on your shoes.

 I recommend that my runners use their running shoes solely for training runs and races.
 When the cushion is no longer desirable for the high impact of running, “retire” the shoes to gym and grocery shopping status.
 From there, they get demoted once again to dog walking, lawn mowing, or any other task where beat up shoes fit the bill.